 - Do not force them- Your loved one may not experience any major symptoms due to which they might not accept their addiction to substance abuse.
 Therefore, stopping them from consuming drugs and alcohol can be challenging.
 However, it does not mean that you force the idea of rehab on them.
-Instead, discuss the detox solutions with them and educate them about their cost, rehab benefits, and scholarship information.
+Instead, discuss the medical detox solutions with them and educate them about their cost, rehab benefits, and scholarship information.
 Remember to be non-judgmental while talking to them.

 - Do not feel responsible or guilty- If your child is a drug addict, you may blame yourself for their situation and may feel guilty seeing addiction destroying your loved one’s life.
 Furthermore, if the addict passes the blame on you, you are bound to feel more responsible for their state.
 However, you should understand that addiction comes in many complex layers and is not your fault.

 - Intervention- Interventions can help your loved one realize the impact of their addiction and be accountable for their actions.
 You can choose a location to hold the intervention.
 Remember to plan the topics you wish to discuss.
 Do not use guilt or anger so that your loved one feels safe.

 - Establish firm boundaries- When your loved one is fighting addiction, you should remain firm and strong to provide them with the required emotional and physical support.
 They may ask you for money to support their addiction habits, and witnessing them battling withdrawal symptoms may tempt you to give them money.
 Your enabling behavior will only make the addiction worse.
 Learn to say no; keep firm boundaries, and do not make excuses for their behavior.